 Since 2009, Legato students have been selected as honor students in MTAC, MTNA, ABRSM, RCOM, and Guild Certifications.

 Our students have been winners in Youth Focus, MTAC VOCE, CAPMT, MTNA, AFAF and international Prodigy Competitions.

 Whether your child is the next Beyonce or is more likely to sing their solos in the shower, they are bound to benefit from some form of music education.
 Research shows that learning do-re-mi can help children excel in a multitude of ways beyond the basic ABCs.

 1. More Than Just Music

-Research has found that learning music facilitates learning other subjects and enhances skills that children inevitably use in other areas.
-“A music-rich experience for children of singing, listening and moving is really bringing a very serious benefit to children as they progress into more formal learning,” says Mary Luehrisen, executive director of the National Association of Music Merchants (NAMM) Foundation, a not-for-profit association that promotes the benefits of making music.
+Research has found that learning music facilitates learning other subjects and enhances skills that children use in other areas.
+“A music-rich experience for children of singing, listening, and moving seriously benefits children as they progress into more formal learning,” says Mary Luehrisen, executive director of the National Association of Music Merchants (NAMM) Foundation, a non-profit group that promotes the pleasures involved in making music.

-Making music involves more than the voice or fingers playing an instrument; a child learning about music has to tap into multiple skill sets, often simultaneously.
-For instance, people use their ears and eyes, as well as large and small muscles, says Kenneth Guilmartin, co-founder of Music Together, an early childhood music development program for infants through kindergarteners that involves parents or caregivers in the classes.
+Music involves more than the voice or fingers playing an instrument; a child learning about music has to tap into multiple skill sets, often simultaneously.
+For instance, "people use their ears and eyes, as well as large and small muscles," says Kenneth Guilmartin, co-founder of Music Together, an early childhood music development program for infants through Kindergarten that involves parents or caregivers in the classes.

 “Music learning supports all learning.
 Not that Mozart makes you smarter, but it’s a very integrating, stimulating pastime or activity,” Guilmartin says.